MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/limit-guest-sharing-to-specific-organization.md

 ## Configure cross-tenant access settings

 The first step in limiting guest sharing is to change the default settings in the Azure AD cross-tenant access settings to block inviting guests by default.
 Then you can allow guest invitations for specific organizations.
+Note that this will block access for existing guests whose domains are not specifically allowed.

 > [!NOTE]
 > Changes to cross-tenant access settings may take two hours to take effect.
-Changes will block access for existing guests whose domains are not added to cross-tenant access organizational settings.
-Changes will also block all communication inbound via Teams with any domain not configured in the organizational settings.

 ### Set the default B2B collaboration settings to block inviting guests